domcyrus/rustnet/README.md

 - **Multi-threaded Processing**: Concurrent packet processing across multiple threads
 - **Optional Logging**: Detailed logging with configurable log levels (disabled by default)

+### eBPF Enhanced Process Identification (Experimental)

+When built with the `ebpf` feature on Linux, RustNet uses kernel eBPF programs for enhanced performance and lower overhead process identification.
+However, this comes with important limitations:

+**Process Name Limitations:**
+- eBPF uses the kernel's `comm` field, which is limited to 16 characters
+- Shows the task/thread command name, not the full executable path
+- Multi-threaded applications often show thread names instead of the main process name

+**Real-world Examples:**
+- **Firefox**: May appear as "Socket Thread", "Web Content", "Isolated Web Co", or "MainThread"
+- **Chrome**: May appear as "ThreadPoolForeg", "Chrome_IOThread", "BrokerProcess", or "SandboxHelper"
+- **Electron apps**: Often show as "electron", "node", or internal thread names
+- **System processes**: Show truncated names like "systemd-resolve" → "systemd-resolve"

+**Fallback Behavior:**
+- When eBPF fails to load or lacks sufficient permissions, RustNet automatically falls back to standard procfs-based process identification
+- Standard mode provides full process names but with higher CPU overhead

 ## Installation

 ### Prerequisites